 - 3.1.
 The Combined Authority is responsible for a range of functions including strategic economic development, transport, skills and training (including Adult Education) and housing at a South Yorkshire level.
 This will include working closely with the private sector led Local Enterprise Partnership (LEP) to ensure that local business representatives are actively involved in the decision making process. - 3.2.
-The Authority has taken over all the functions of the former South Yorkshire Integrated Transport Authority.
-The South Yorkshire Passenger Transport Executive is now an executive body of the Authority. - 3.3.
+The Authority has taken over all the functions of the former South Yorkshire Integrated Transport Authority and of the former South Yorkshire Passenger Transport Executive which was dissolved by Statutory Instrument with effect from 1st April 2023. - 3.3.
 In 2016 The Authority became a Mayoral Combined Authority and the first Mayor was elected in May 2018.
 The Mayor chairs the Authority. - 3.4.
 In 2020 the LEP boundaries were changed by Government.
 These changes removed the Non-Constituent Council areas from the Sheffield City Region LEP geography, this has resulted in a changed mode of operation for the Authority meaning that much of the decision making is now reserved for Constituent Council Members only.